TwelveIterationMods/DefaultOptions/README.md

 as JourneyMap.

 Note that this folder is not automatically populated when using the `/defaultoptions saveOptions` command.
-You are required to manually copy the folders/files into the `extra` folder.
+You are required to manually copy the folders/files into the `extra` folder after you've configured defaults.

 For example, to create default options for JourneyMap, you would: